 Dr. Cooper’s research is focused on equity returns predictability, related data-snooping issues, and the behavior of mutual fund investors.

 Martha M. Eining is Professor in the School of Accounting at the David Eccles School of Business.
 She teaches in the area of fraud, auditing and accounting information systems at the undergraduate, graduate and Ph.D. levels.

-Atif Ellahie, Ph.D, CFA focuses on quantitative research in accounting and financial economics, and also teaches financial reporting analysis to Master of Accounting students.
+Atif Ellahie, Ph.D., CFA focuses on research at the intersection of accounting and macroeconomics, and also teaches financial reporting analysis.

 Manu Goyal is an Assistant Professor in Operations Management.
 Manu’s research focusses on information flows in supply chains, information leakage, innovation, and flexibility.